 University of Mississippi Press, $25

-Wells is being hard on himself here, a) because he’s a fine writer and a tells a grand story, and b) all American writers, and most of the rest of the world’s, stand in William Faulkner’s colossal shadow.
+Wells is being hard on himself here with this title, because a) he’s a fine writer and tells a grand story himself, and b) all American writers, and most of the rest of the world’s, stand in William Faulkner’s colossal shadow.
 But Wells did actually live in the shade of the Faulkners, and continues to live in William’s mother’s house in Oxford, MS, which Wells shared with his wife, Dean Faulkner, William’s niece, until Dean died nine years ago.

 Lawrence Wells met Dean at Ole Miss years after the Nobel prize winner drank himself to death, but “the past is never dead, it’s not even past” as Faulkner famously said, and Wells has lived with the family’s potent ghosts, and in a town that slowed time and has never forgotten its most famous son.
 This is ostensibly meant to be Wells’ memoir but is also a biography of the Faulkner family and a light history of the antebellum south in this pocket of the Delta.
 And Wells shares great stories about some of the wonderful writers and miscreants (in most cases these individuals were both) who he and Dean befriended and who were drawn to Oxford, almost definitely by Faulkner’s eternal centrifugal force.
 Willie Morris, the Jackson, Mississippi born author of North Towards Home among many masterpieces, Barry Hannah and Larry Brown all found themselves there, by circuitous means.
 And they stayed there, like it was the Twilight Zone.

 This is also a memoir of a time when literature mattered, when great authors were kings and generally revered.
 It’s a delightful book.
 It won’t solve the world’s problems but, hell, nothing will!
 This will at least, very pleasantly, make you forget them.